svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ![capacitive load circuits](./img/x2077_capacitive_loads.png)

 3 op-amps per channel = 6 or 4 if slew limit /  dual buffered outs = 8.

+## Work Plan

+- Have one DAC.
+- Check slew rate ad corner freq for 4k7, 220R, 100pf.
+- Get OPA2186DR, other components for one board
+- Lay out board, fab
+- Bulid and test one board with VREF board.
+- If all okay, order 2 more DAC and components for other board.
+Else refine, redo board.